ScottishCovidResponse/temporary_data/README.md

 - Each subgroup contains the following data objects: `array` (the data), `Dimension_1_title` (the title of the first dimension),  `Dimension_1_names` (the names of the first dimension), `Dimension_2_title` (the title of the second dimension), and `Dimension_2_names` (the names of the second dimension).

   - Groups `grid10km` and `grid1km` are the exception to this, which includes `Dimension_1_values` (a 2xN matrix of x,y coordinates) and `Dimension_1_units` (the units of the array).
 As before, these coordinates denote the row and column of each grid location, starting in the lower left-hand corner.

-- For simplicity, there are no longer any attached attributes.